SP500Calc

 Frequently Asked Questions

 No — this calculator shows gross growth before taxes and fees.
-In practice, you should subtract fund expense ratios (typically 0.03–0.20% for index funds) and consider tax implications.
-In tax-advantaged accounts like 401(k)s or IRAs, taxes are deferred, which improves actual compounding significantly.
+In practice, subtract fund expense ratios (typically 0.03–0.20% for index funds) and consider tax implications.

-The Rule of 72 is a quick mental math shortcut: divide 72 by your annual interest rate to estimate how many years it takes to double your money.
-At 7%, your money doubles roughly every 10.3 years (72 ÷ 7 = 10.3).
-At 10%, it doubles every 7.2 years.
-This rule works best for rates between 6–10%.
+Divide 72 by your annual interest rate to estimate how many years it takes to double your money.
+At 7%, your money doubles roughly every 10.3 years.
+At 10%, every 7.2 years.

-Research generally shows that lump-sum investing outperforms dollar-cost averaging (monthly contributions) about two-thirds of the time, because money invested earlier has more time to compound.
-However, if you don't have a lump sum available, consistent monthly contributions are far better than waiting.
-The best strategy is the one you can stick to.
+Research shows lump-sum investing outperforms monthly contributions about two-thirds of the time because money invested earlier has more time to compound.
+However, consistent monthly contributions are far better than waiting.

-Inflation erodes purchasing power over time.
 If your investment earns 10% annually but inflation is 3%, your real return is approximately 7%.
-This calculator shows nominal (not inflation-adjusted) values.
-To see inflation-adjusted results, simply subtract your expected inflation rate from the interest rate you enter (e.g., enter 7% instead of 10%).
+To see inflation-adjusted results, subtract your expected inflation rate from the interest rate you enter.

 Advertisement